 “I record this experience in order to give evidence to my belief …” – Benjamin Hallowell, 1799-1877

 The term “archives” certainly has myriad meanings but at Sandy Spring Museum it refers to documents in our historic collection that provide first-hand evidence of events and experiences; within the archives are the musings, reflections, and records of the very architects of our shared history, of our collective memory.
-Items such as diaries, letters, minutes, deeds and a dizzying array of other documents fill the aisles of our collections storage, all awaiting discovery of the stories held within.
+Items such as diaries, letters, minutes, deeds, and a dizzying array of other documents fill the aisles of our collections storage, all awaiting the discovery of the stories held within.

 The Sandy Spring Museum Archives comprises close to 10,000 individual items; more than half are original materials with sixty-five percent of these dating between 1850 and 1950.
 The collection also includes over 1700 items of locally-relevant printed ephemera as well as original reproductions and commemorative publications related to historic institutions and businesses.

 “The great use of a life is to spend it for something that outlasts it.” – William James 1842-1910 (American philosopher and psychologist, and brother to novelist Henry James)

 Recognizing the critical role of the Sandy Spring Museum Archives in preserving and providing access to the stories of our community, an anonymous donor showed tremendous generosity and progressive thinking by funding the collection’s digitization.
 In January 2019, a two-year project commenced to inventory, digitize and make publicly available all original documents held in our collection.
 To provide open, online access to this growing digital collection, the Museum is partnering with Digital Maryland, an initiative of The Maryland State Library Resource Center.
 Our collection on Digital Maryland grows daily and we encourage everyone to browse the materials often.